lsst/pipe_base/doc/lsst.pipe.base/testing-a-pipeline-task.rst

 The logic that activates or deactivates inputs is normally found in the `~lsst.pipe.base.PipelineTaskConnections` class's constructor.

 Input-selecting logic can be tested by calling `lsst.pipe.base.testUtils.runTestQuantum` and checking which arguments were passed to `~lsst.pipe.base.PipelineTask.run`.
-Output-selecting logic can be tested with `lsst.pipe.base.testUtils.verifyOutputConnections`.
+Output-selecting logic can be tested with `lsst.pipe.base.testUtils.assertValidOutput`.

 Optional init-inputs can be tested by calling `lsst.pipe.base.testUtils.getInitInputs` and checking which values are returned.
 There is currently no test framework for the use of init-inputs in task constructors.